The Times (Trenton)

-The Times, also known as The Times of Trenton, is a daily newspaper owned by Advance Publications that serves Trenton and the Mercer County, New Jersey area, with a strong focus on the government of New Jersey.
-The paper had a daily circulation of 77,405, with Sunday circulation of 88,336.
+The Times, also known as The Times of Trenton and The Trenton Times, is a daily digital newspaper owned by Advance Publications that serves Trenton and the Mercer County, New Jersey area, with a strong focus on the government of New Jersey.
+It was ranked fifth in total circulation among newspapers in New Jersey (the paper had a daily circulation of 77,405, with a Sunday circulation of 88,336).
 It competes with the Trentonian, making it the smallest market in the United States with two competing daily newspapers.
-As of August 2020, it was ranked fifth in total circulation among newspapers in New Jersey.